-Unless you have made a Performance Lock election, any increase or decrease in the value of an Indexed Strategy at the end of a Term is determined after Daily Charges have been deducted from the Investment Base, and is based on the change in the value of the applicable Index since the start of that Term and the applicable Positive Return Factor rate set for that Term and the Negative Return Factor fixed for the Strategy.
+Unless you have made a Performance Lock election, any increase or decrease in the value of an Indexed Strategy at the end of a Term is based on the change in the value of the applicable Index since the start of that Term and the applicable Positive Return Factor rate set for that Term and the Negative Return Factor fixed for the Strategy.

-Unless you have made a Performance Lock election, any increase or decrease in the value of an Indexed Strategy before the end of a Term is determined after Daily Charges have been deducted from the Investment Base and is based on the calculated price of hypothetical options related to the possible future change in the applicable Index over the Term, the initial cost of those options, and the trading cost related to those options.
+Unless you have made a Performance Lock election, any increase or decrease in the value of an Indexed Strategy before the end of a Term is based on the calculated price of hypothetical options related to the possible future change in the applicable Index over the Term, the initial cost of those options, and the trading cost related to those options.
 The calculated price of those options takes into account the Cap or the Trigger Rate for the Term and the Floor, the Buffer, and the Index change required to qualify for the Trigger Rate.

 If you have made a Performance Lock election, then beginning at the second Market Close following receipt of your election and continuing through the end of the Term, any increase or decrease in the value of an Indexed Strategy is locked in based on the Daily Value Percentage which is the calculated price of hypothetical options related to the possible future change in the applicable Index over the Term, the initial cost of those options, and the trading cost related to those options, all as determined at that second Market Close.
-However, the value of the Indexed Strategy will continue to decrease because of the Daily Charges assessed against the Investment Base.